What is Mutual Aid?

 Oshkosh Vagabond Network

 Oshkosh Vagabond Network – The Oshkosh Vagabond Network is a mutual aid group in Oshkosh, WI, offering unconditional, community-based support to the working-class, low-income, unhoused, and marginalized individuals.
+Oshkosh Vagabond network currently offers a pop up free store once a month.

 Oshkosh Tool Library